rtomayko/tilt/README.md

 It's recommended that calling programs explicitly require template engine libraries (like 'erb' above) at load time.
 Tilt attempts to lazy require the template engine library the first time a template is created but this is prone to error in threaded environments.
+Using the {Tilt.preload} method can avoid this.

 The {Tilt} module contains generic implementation classes for all supported template engines.
 Each template class adheres to the same interface for